A 4-Week Program Changed Portugal’s Research Ecosystem

 Key aspects of this partnership included:

-1. Curriculum Input: TxEEE provided insights on structuring the program to meet high standards of executive education.
+1. Curriculum Input: TxEEE helped structure the program to meet high standards of executive education.

-2. Certificate of Completion: Participants received a certificate from TxEEE upon finishing the program.
+2. Certificate of Completion: Participants received an official certificate from TxEEE upon finishing the program.
 This certificate adds weight to participants’ professional credentials and demonstrates their commitment to entrepreneurial skills development.

 3. Global Perspective: The involvement of TxEEE introduced participants to international perspectives on technology entrepreneurship, broadening their outlook beyond the Portuguese ecosystem.